Qumulo/docs/getting-started-guide-supermicro.md

 # Prerequisites
-This section describes the network, switch, and firmwarew prerequisites for installing Qumulo Core.
+This section describes the network, switch, and firmware prerequisites for installing Qumulo Core.

 ## Networking and Switch Requirements
+For best performance, we recommend a 100 Gbps network (40 Gbps minimum).

 ## Special Firmware Instructions